 Now more than ever, we need to save the bees.
 If the bees go extinct, the result would be catastrophic.
-So many trees and plants would go down with them, and therefore our food, our oxygen, everything.
 Our ecosystem in it’s natural state is awe-inspiring, but delicate, and we’ve meddled too much with the world’s balance, as we all know now as we have just over a decade to reverse the climate crisis, or endure ecological breakdown.
-The climate has already changed, we need to do what we can now to minimise the damage.
-There are 7 ways you can help save the bees.
+The climate has already changed, we need to do what we can now to minimise the damage – which includes finding ways to save the bees.

 Bees love bright sugary flowers, as they give them food, and they carry pollen and help grow more plants, and the food we eat.